 Goal 5: Every child and young person has the opportunity to experience the richness of the arts, museums and libraries

-There are two stages to our decision-making process, both of which take these goals into account.
+There were two stages to our decision-making process, both of which take these goals into account.

 Stage one: checking criteria

-Once an application has been deemed eligible (see Eligibility page), we will make an assessment of the quality of the application itself, looking at the organisation/consortium and the programme proposed against the following criteria:
+Once an application was deemed eligible (see the Eligibility page), we made an assessment of the quality of the application itself, looking at the organisation/consortium and the programme proposed against the following criteria:

-- our assessment will take into account the nature of your organisation and the amount of funding applied for.
+- our assessment took into account the nature of each organisation and the amount of funding applied for.

-- we will also make an assessment of the risks associated with your application to see if there are any weaknesses and threats to your capacity to lead and manage effectively the programme of work that you propose; and for financial viability.
+- we also made an assessment of the risks associated with each application to see if there are any weaknesses and threats to each organisation's capacity to lead and manage effectively the programme of work that was proposed; and for financial viability.

-- if your application is successful, we will use the risk assessment as a basis for tailoring a monitoring plan suitable to your proposal.
+- if an application was successful, we used the risk assessment as a basis for tailoring a monitoring plan suitable to each proposal.

-- we will also expect you to have plans relating to good financial management; workforce skills; environmental sustainability and equality and diversity.
+- we also expected organisations to have plans relating to good financial management; workforce skills; environmental sustainability and equality and diversity.
 For more go to Expectations of the National portfolio.

-- we expect to work more closely with applicants we have assigned high risk ratings to develop a robust business plan during the funding agreement negotiation stage.
-For more information of this, see section seven of our National portfolio 2015-18 guidance document: ‘Finalising the funding offer’.
+- we expect to work more closely with applicants we have assigned high risk ratings to, to develop a robust business plan during the funding agreement negotiation stage.
+For more information on this, see section seven of our National portfolio 2015-18 guidance document: ‘Finalising the funding offer’.

-- we will make our assessment on the basis of the information you provide in your application, our knowledge of your organisation, if applicable, and any further information that we have specifically requested you to provide.
+- we made our assessment on the basis of the information provided in each application, our knowledge of each organisation, if applicable, and any further information that we specifically requested.